-The student's supervisory committee must sign the Comprehensive Exam form and the student must turn it in to the Graduate Student Academic Support Specialist.
-The date the supervisory committee notified the student of their exam results must be added by the student in the field labeled "DATE WRITTEN COMPREHENSIVE EXAMINATION TAKEN."
-The Graduate Student Academic Support Specialist will get the head of the academic unit signature for the student.
-Once the results are entered, the student will see them in the "my programs and degree progress" box in MyASU under the iPOS tab.
+The student's supervisory committee must sign the Comprehensive Exam form and the student must turn it in to the Graduate Student Advisor.
+The date the supervisory committee notified the student of their exam results must be imputed in the field labeled "DATE of COMPREHENSIVE EXAMINATION/FIELD STATEMENT."
+The Graduate Student Advisor will get the head of the academic unit signature for the student.
+The results will show in the "My Programs" box in MyASU.